Gaussian Width of Convex Sets via Integral Decompositions, Projections, and the Distribution of Intrinsic Volumes: Statistical rates and information-theoretic tools

 Then, the next result shows that $\eps_\star(\sigma)$ is determined by a suitable fixed point of the local entropy.

 \begin{proposition} [Metric entropy characterization of statistical rate] For any bounded convex set $T \subset \R^\dimension$, and any $\sigma > 0$, the statistical rate satisfies

-\end{proposition} This result was first claimed, to the best of our knowledge, in~\cite[Theorem~2.11]{Ney23}, building on~\cite{birge1993rates,yang1999information}.
-Since technical issues with the proof of~\cite[Theorem~2.11]{Ney23} have been reported in~\cite{yi2025nonparametric}, we provide a simplified alternative argument in~\Cref{app:GSM}: we show that the upper bound in~\cref{eqn:metric-characterization} is achieved by the LSE over an appropriately constructed global $\varepsilon$-net of $T$, in contrast to the more complicated iterative procedure in~\cite{Ney23}.
+\end{proposition} This result was first claimed, to the best of our knowledge, in~\cite[Theorem~2.11]{Ney23}, building on~\cite{birge1993rates,yang1999information}.\footnote{As later announced in~\cite{yi2025nonparametric}, the original proof in~\cite{Ney23} contained a mistake.
+The author announced a correction in a later paper~\cite[Theorem 3.10]{prasadan2025informationtheoreticlimitsrobust}, which yields a result for the Gaussian sequence model by taking $\eps = 0, N = 1$ in the notation of that work.} We provide a simplified alternative argument in~\Cref{app:GSM}: we show that the upper bound in~\cref{eqn:metric-characterization} is achieved by the LSE over an appropriately constructed global $\varepsilon$-net of $T$, in contrast to the more complicated iterative procedure in~\cite{Ney23}.

 As a first immediate corollary of \Cref{thm:upper-bound-minimax} and \Cref{pr:metric-characterization-of-stat-rate}, we have the following improvement of \Cref{prop:equivalentfixedpoints}. \begin{corollary} For a compact, centrally symmetric, convex set $T$ in $\R^d$, it holds that